Derby County F.C.–Leicester City F.C. rivalry

-Historically, Derby have a better record against Leicester beating them 46 times in 108 meetings.
-Leicester have won 34 meetings with 28 ending in draws.
+Historically, Derby has a better record against Leicester beating them 46 times in 108 meetings.
+Leicester has won 34 meetings with 28 ending in draws.
 However, in recent years Leicester have dominated the fixture, having won 8 of the last 9 meetings.
 In fact, a Derby player didn't score against Leicester from 2007 until Theo Robinson scored against them in the Championship game on 1 December 2012.

+The 2 sides will be meeting each other in the 2025–26 season, on 6 and 29 December 2025, following Leicester's relegation from the 2024–25 Premier League and Derby's confirming their survival in the Championship on the final day of the 2024–25 EFL Championship.
+This will be their first meeting in 8 years, the last one being on 8 February 2017 in an FA Cup 3rd round replay, a game which Leicester won 3–1, following a 2–2 draw at Pride Park on 27 January 2017.

+Head to head

+The table below demonstrates the competitive match results between the two sides.

 Crossing the divide

 During both Derby and Leicester's history several players have played for both clubs and a manager has managed both.